arkency/posts/posts/2021-02-09-testing-responses-from-http-apis-with-cursor-based-pagination-and-webmock.md

 curl "https://SUPER:SECRET@example.myshopify.com/admin/api/2020-07/variants.json?limit=1"
 ```

-The response looks more or less like this:
+The response looks more or less like this (with majority of the attributes removed from output for brevity):

 ```json
 {